hakavlad/nohang/README.md

 - In progress
     - Redesign of the config
-    - Improve modifing badness by matching with RE pattern:
+    - Improve modifing badness via matching with regular expressions:
         - Adding the ability to set many different `badness_adj` for processes depending on the matching `name`, `cmdline` and `euid` with the specified regular expressions
         - Fix: replace `re.fullmatch()` by `re.search()`
         - Validation RE patterns at startup